-These are trying times.
-If you are not able to go out to get food, or if you cannot afford to have your meals or groceries delivered, NYC is providing FREE meal delivery of up to 18 meals at a time, including for family members living with you.
+If you are not able to go out to get food, or if you cannot afford to have your meals or groceries delivered, NYC continues to provide FREE meal delivery of up to 18 meals at a time, including for family members living with you.

 The NYC Food Delivery Assistance program is for seniors and other homebound New Yorkers who do not have other assistance programs, such as Meals on Wheels or God’s Love We Deliver.

 The program provides three days of meals at a time, and is delivered within three days of the order date.

 You must meet certain criteria for the NYC Food Delivery assistance program:

 - No member of the household can go out and get food because they are at increased medical risk for Covid-19 or homebound

 - No neighbors or family members can go out and get food for you